datacentricdesign/iob22/computational-thinking/03-ereader/step3-for-loop.md

 ---

 You may have noticed that reading 500 characters at a time (or any other number of characters) is not ideal.
-It cuts words and shows various numbers of lines from one 'page' to another.
-To address these issues, we can read the file line-by-line, instead of blocks of characters at a time.
+Indeed, it cuts words and shows a variable number of lines from one page to another.
+To address these issues, we can read the file line-by-line instead of blocks of characters at a time.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/nqp_ZIFulXM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## What is a For-Loop

 In contrast with the `While-Loop`, the `For-Loop` structure makes the boundaries of the loop explicit.
-This is the recommended way when we know how many loops are needed.
+It is the recommended way when we know how many loops are needed.
 The elements of the For-Loop look as follows:

 - `i` integer variable that will control loop
 - `start` integer value of `i` at the beginning